A Dynamic Matching Framework for Faster Child Adoptions: II Weakly Fair and Patience-Free Mechanisms

 In this section, we first offer key existence and non-existence proofs.
-Then, we explore important implications of dynamic envy-freeness that guarantee expedient, voluntary participation among homes.
-Finally, we highlight how a multiplicity of dynamic envy-free mechanism warrants further exploration, especially for discovering the least wasteful, dynamic envy-free mechanism.
+We also highlight how a multiplicity of mechanisms warrants further exploration.
+Last, we explore important implications of patience-freeness that guarantee expedient, voluntary participation among homes.